tovihehe/document-qa-assistant/README.md

 2. Open your web browser and go to `http://localhost:8501`.

 3. Upload one or more PDF documents using the file uploader.
+Remove them when the files are uploaded.

 > [!CAUTION]
 > Processing very large PDF files may affect performance.